cknowles-moz/vsphere-tools/README.md

 ## ini file

-Standard ini file with sections \[DC-\<STRING>] which help by setting the username and servername.
+Standard ini file with sections \[DC-\<STRING>] which help by setting the username and server name.
 Defaults to "vsphere-tools.ini" in the directory with the scripts

     [DC-MYDC]
     SERVER=vc1.example.com
     USERNAME=myuser@vsphere.local

-In the above example, you'd specify "MYDC" to the --dc parameter, and the server and username would be used.  as many DC sections as you like can be specified, in case there are mupltiple VC/User settings you need/desire.
+In the above example, you'd specify "MYDC" to the --dc parameter, and the server and username would be used.  as many DC sections as you like can be specified, in case there are multiple VC/User settings you need/desire.

 ## Scripts